AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 +++

-+++Can you download the content that has been uploaded on Adobe Captivate Prime to modify the content?
++++Can you download the content that has been uploaded on Adobe Learning Manager to modify the content?

 No, the content uploaded on Prime is a published zip file and is not the source file.
 Therefore, even if the content is downloaded, the content cannot be edited in an authoring tool.
 You would require a source file to edit the content.